Nipol/bean-contracts/README.md

 ## included
 **Abstract Contract**
-* Aggregatecall - The contract using this library is set the caller to this contract and calls are execute in order.
+* Aggregatecall - The contract using this library is set the caller to this contract and calls are execute in order
-* Multicall - This library allows to execute functions specified in the contract in order.
+* Multicall - This library allows to execute functions specified in the contract in order
 * ERC20 - Standard ERC20 specification implementation
 * ERC721 - Standard ERC721 and ERC721Metadata specification implementation
 * ERC721Enumerable - Standard ERC721Enumerable and ERC721Metadata specification implementation